wonderworks-software/PyFlowOpenCv/README.md

     pip install -r requirements.txt
 ```

+**Option**: if you need to use OCR module, please refer to this page to install the [Tesseract](https://github.com/tesseract-ocr/tesseract/wiki)

 To run the program in standalone mode, you can invoke pyflow.exe on windows or pyflow on unix OS.
 Program is located inside PATH/TO/PYTHON/Scripts.
 You can also
 run pyflow.py in the root folder of PyFlow(not PyFlowOpenCV) project.